 The second site for community-led housing in Croydon is a council-owned garage block in Shrublands, Shirley.
 We’re looking for local residents – with or without housebuilding experience - to submit ideas (bids) for how new affordable homes could be built on the site.

-Join us at events during February and March to find out more on how to bid to the council.
+After a series of in-person community engagement events held in January and February the council are seeking further feedback on the community-led housing site in Shrublands.
 Successful bidders will receive design and development support throughout the process from the council and Brick By Brick, the council-created developer.

 Submitting a bid